powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **with-limit-violations**

 This property indicates whether limit violations should be returned after the computation.
 The violations that should be used are `LOW_SHORT_CIRCUIT_CURRENT` and `HIGH_SHORT_CIRCUIT_CURRENT`.
 It can be used to filter results where the computed short circuit current is too high or too low.
-The default value is true.
+The default value is `true`.

 **with-fortescue-result**

-This property indicates if the computed results, like currents and voltages, should be returned only in three phased magnitude or detailed with magnitude and angle on each phase.
+This property indicates if the computed results, like currents and voltages, should be returned only in three-phased magnitude or detailed with magnitude and angle on each phase.
 According to this property, different classes to return results can be used.
 If it is set to false, the classes `MagnitudeFaultResult`, `MagnitudeFeederResult` and `MagnitudeShortCircuitBusResult` should be used.
 If the property is true, the classes `FortescueFaultResult`, `FortescueFeederResult` and `FortescueShortCircuitBusResult` should be used.
 All these classes are in `com.powsybl.shortcircuit`.
-The default value is true.
+The default value is `true`.

 **with-feeder-result**

-This property indicates if the contributions of each feeder to the short circuit current at the fault point should be computed.
+This property indicates if the contributions of each feeder to the short circuit current at the fault node should be computed.
 If the property is set to true, the results can be stored in class `com.powsybl.shortcircuit.FeederResult`.
-The default value is true.
+The default value is `true`.

 **study-type**